andygeiss/ecs/README.md

 ## Steps to start

-In the first step we have to be clear about what our game engine should do.
-The main task is to make sure that we have all the essential components that are necessary for the technical and logical aspects are responsible, are combined with each other.
+The first step is to be clear about what we want our game engine to do.
+The main task is to make sure that we have combined all the essential components that are responsible for the technical and logical aspects.

-An Entity Component System (ECS) helps us to do just that, as the logical components (data) such as entities and their components can be separated from the actual logic.
-One of the advantages of this is that we can implement and test the game mechanics independently of the rest.
+An Entity Component System (ECS) helps us to do this because the logical components (data) such as entities and their components can be separated from the actual logic.
+Among other things, this has the advantage that we can implement and test the game mechanics independently from the rest.

 So let's start...